 Communication: Advocacy & Activism, BA

-COMM students with a concentration complete 14 courses for the major, including a total of 5 courses are required to complete a concentration (three of which are COMM courses, two of which are non-COMM elective courses).
-A list of approved COMM concentration courses can be found here.
-Non-COMM elective courses require pre-approval from a member of the COMM Undergraduate Advising Team.
+Communication students with a concentration complete the 14-credit major curriculum, including a total of 5 courses required to complete a concentration.
+Of the 5 courses required to complete a concentration, 3 courses are COMM courses, and 2 courses are non-COMM elective courses.
+A list of approved COMM Advocacy and Activism concentration courses can be found on the Annenberg School for Communication website.
+Non-COMM elective courses require pre-approval from a member of the Communication Undergraduate Advising Team.
 Students may only complete one concentration.

 Advocacy & Activism